Biden's Canada agenda stacked: NORAD, migration deals likely

 Two important agreements appeared to be in hand before Biden even departed Washington.
-Canada will escalate its timeline for military upgrades to the North American Aerospace Defense Command and the two nations have reached an agreement to update rules for migrants seeking asylum, according to U.S. and Canadian officials who requested anonymity.
+Canada will escalate its timeline for military upgrades to the North American Aerospace Defense Command and the two nations have reached an agreement to update rules for migrants seeking asylum, according to U.S. and Canadian officials.
+The officials were not authorized to comment publicly and requested anonymity.

 The migration deal eliminates a loophole under existing rules that will allow both countries to turn away asylum seekers at the countries' borders.
 The loophole resulted in thousands of migrants annually crossing into Canada from the U.S. at a non-official checkpoint, enabling them to stay in the country as they seek asylum instead of letting the process play out while staying in the U.S.